A cracked tooth at midnight. A throbbing abscess that won't let you sleep. A child crying from sudden tooth pain on a Saturday morning.

 If any of these apply to you, do not wait.
 Dental infections in particular can spread rapidly and become a serious health risk.

-The NHS provides essential dental care, but the system is under enormous pressure.
-In Birmingham and across the West Midlands, patients routinely report:
+The NHS provides essential dental services, but like healthcare systems across the UK, demand for appointments often exceeds availability.
+In Birmingham and across the West Midlands, patients may find:

 Private dental practices like Robinhood Dental Practice in Hall Green offer same-day and walk-in emergency appointments without any NHS registration requirement.
 You don't need to be an existing patient.